liamsitbon4-stack/A350-FlightSim/README.md

 ## How To Update?

-Go to the terminal/cmd folder and do this:
+Go to the CMD/Terminal folder and do this:

 ```bash
 git pull
 ```
+## How To Open The Game?

-## Run locally
+Run locally in CMD/Terminal:

 ```bash
 python3 -m http.server 5173
 ```

-Then open:
+Then open in internet browser:

 ```text
 http://localhost:5173